Do you like working with Cardstock? Creating cards, Paper flowers, etc.

 Now we are almost ready to cut, however we will need to change the lines to score lines rather than cut lines.
 Click on the scissors icon next to the score lines in the layers panel, and select the score option.
 As shown below:

 I will also suggest that before cutting to change the colors of the layers to similar colors to what your cutting with on your explore.
 As design Space will think you are cutting with all one colour (You can change the colors by clicking on the scissors icons above)

 Now that’s done, you can press the Green Go button at the top of the canvas and prepare your Explore for cutting.
 I’m using A4 cardstock because I have no 12×12 card, I really should get some I know.
 So, if you’re like me and you have a lot of A4 cards, you’ll be fine using this in your Explore, you just need to remember to select a different material size when you’re in the cut preview window (this is the window after you’ve pressed go).

 Once you are happy with your settings in the cut preview window you can press go, located at the bottom right of the screen.

 Follow the instructions on the screen, if you’re cutting just card stock then you will be ok to keep the dial on card stock, if you are cutting a thicker card you may need to choose cardstock +, which is the setting in between cardstock and fabric.
 If you are also using patterned paper, don’t forget to change the dial to paper when it’s time to switch.

-What I find great about cutting with my Cricut is that it tells you when to switch between different colours, which I find really helps me stay organised when cutting.
+What I find great about cutting with my Cricut is that it tells you when to switch between different colors, which I find really helps me stay organized when cutting.